evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 51 kWh and a net usable capacity of 49 kWh, providing an 2 kWh buffer (3.9%) for battery protection.
+With a nominal voltage of 310 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 355 km (221 miles), with an energy consumption rate of 13.8 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.